All Episodes

 You know, it's just not there.

-Plus, it requires the fundamental uh building blocks for a lot of those technologies are still coming from natural gas and oil, right?
+Plus, it requires the fundamental building blocks for a lot of those technologies are still coming from natural gas and oil, right?

 It's what the foundation of modern society is built on.

-And if you don't think that that agenda isn't being pushed by communist countries in the background, well then you're foolish.
+And if you don't think that that agenda isn't being pushed by communist countries in the background, well, then you're foolish.

 And look how that has played out.

-Uh at the end of the day, why it's happening here, why we would go down the same road they have gone down.
+At the end of the day, why it's happening here, why we would go down the same road they have gone down.

-Uh they're predicting, you know, real doom and gloom, and there's nobody to fill the void.
+They're predicting, you know, real doom and gloom, and there's nobody to fill the void.

-Uh anyway, Larry, thank you.
+Anyway, Larry, thank you.

 Dan Weaver, thank you.